 Like other dairy products on this list, yogurt is also one of the top sources of tyrosine.
 A 1-cup serving of low-fat yogurt provides 74 percent of the RDI for tyrosine.

-Yogurt contains probiotics that are great for your gut, digestion, weight and overall health, according to a December 2018 review published in Nutrition Reviews.
-Also known as healthy bacteria, probiotics protect your gut from harmful bacteria, have an anti-inflammatory effect on your body and help reduce infections.
+Yogurt contains probiotics that are great for your gut, digestion, weight and overall health, according to a December 2018 review in Nutrition Reviews.
+Try these high-protein savory yogurt recipes for a breakfast or lunch twist.

 9. Lentils: 477 mg, 55% RDI

 Not only are lentils a great plant-based protein option, but they are also high in fiber (with 56 percent of the DV per serving) and many nutrients, including iron, phosphorus, zinc, copper and manganese.
-Eating legumes like lentils regularly is linked to helping manage or reduce the risk of type 2 diabetes, heart disease and high blood pressure, according to an October 2015 study published in Clinical Diabetes.
+Eating legumes like lentils regularly is linked to helping manage or reduce the risk of type 2 diabetes, heart disease and high blood pressure, according to an October 2015 study in Clinical Diabetes.

 Try these cozy vegetarian lentil recipes.